MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-ha-content.md

 Many components and Azure services are used in the multi-region AKS reference architecture.
 Only those with uniqueness to this multi-cluster architecture are listed below.
 For the remaining, please reference the [AKS Baseline architecture](/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks).

 - **Multiple clusters / multiple regions** Multiple AKS clusters are deployed, each in a separate Azure region.
 During normal operations, network traffic is routed between all regions.
 If one region becomes unavailable, traffic is routed to a region closest to the user who issued the request.
+- **Hub and Spoke network per region** A hub and spoke network pair are deployed for each AKS instance.
+- **Regional Key store** Azure Key Vault is provisioned in each region for storing sensitive values and keys specific to the AKS instance and supporting services found in that region.
 - **Azure Front Door** Azure Front door is used to load balance and route traffic to a regional Azure Application Gateway instance, which sits in front of each AKS cluster.
 Azure Front Door allows for layer seven global routing, both of which are required for this reference architecture.
-- **Key store** Azure Key Vault is provisioned in each region for storing sensitive values and keys.
+- **Log Analytics** Regional Log Analytics instances are used for storing regional networking metrics and diagnostic logs.
+Additionally, a shared Log Analytics instance is used to store metrics and diagnostic logs for all AKS instances.
 - **Container registry** The container images for the workload are stored in a managed container registry.
 In this architecture, a single Azure Container Registry is used for all Kubernetes instances in the cluster.
 Geo-replication for Azure Container Registry enables replicating images to the selected Azure regions and providing continued access to images even if a region is experiencing an outage.
-- **Hub and Spoke network per region** A hub and spoke network pair are deployed for each AKS instance.

 ## Design patterns